-In Chris’ Alexander Technique review, he explains what it is in simple terms (or tries to), shares the five most interesting things he learned from ten sessions, and gives his opinion on whether it has the potential to go mainstream and fix the way all us normal people move.
+In this Alexander Technique review, I share what I learned about posture and “the Technique” over ten sessions and my opinion on whether it has the potential fix the way all us normal people move.

 The Alexander Technique in Brief

-Here’s my best attempt to briefly recap the Alexander Technique’s Wikipedia page:
+Before my Alexander Technique review, here’s my best attempt to briefly recap its Wikipedia page:

 Classes are most commonly taught privately in 30 to 60 minute sessions.
 They involve sitting, squatting, walking, and lying under the guidance and supervision of a qualified teacher.

-These days, it’s popular among stage performers, musicians, and dancers.
+These days, it’s popular among stage performers (like Hugh Jackman and Hilary Swank), musicians (like Madonna and Paul McCartney), and dancers.
 They apply the technique to improve their performance and reduce the incidence of repetitive stress injuries.

-Of the ten Alexander Technique sessions I did, half were led by my friend Charlotte’s teacher.
+Half of my ten Alexander Technique sessions were with my friend Charlotte’s teacher.
 (Or guru?)

 I’ll call this teacher Yoda, because she too is tiny, dresses frumpily, and speaks in difficult-to-understand turns of phrases like: